chriswblake/osu-bh-hackathon-webapp/README.md

 ## ENV: Database + Emails
 The registered users, teams, sponsors and other event data are all stored in a MongoDB NoSQL database.
 - Emails during registration are sent via google's email service.
-- Form protection is provided by Recaptcha.
+- If a recaptcha token is provided, forms are protected by [Google reCAPTCHA](https://www.google.com/recaptcha/admin)
-- Usage statistics are collected via Google Analytics, if a tag is provided.
+- If a google analytics tag is provided, usage statistics are collected via [Google Analytics](https://analytics.google.com/).

 Configuration for all of the above must be defined via environment variables.
-- During development this is provided via the file `develop.env`.
+- During development this can be provided via the file `develop.env`.
 - There is also an option for the file `prod.env` for running the local app against the production database, but it is not recommended and should be avoided.

 Example: develop.env